AzureAiDevs/hub/website/blog/2023-aia/2023-04-07-rai-mission/index.md

  -->

-- Microsoft invests in AI to benefit everyone in organizations, with a focus on responsible AI.
+- Microsoft's commitment to Responsible AI.
-- Microsoft Research focuses on developing large-scale, sophisticated, and intuitive AI models.
+- Why you should care deeply about Responsible AI.
-- Microsoft recognizes the importance of responsible AI.
+- Microsoft's AI strategy.

 <!--
 - Main point 1